What is Sleep Apnea? – Wesley Chapel, FL

 Our Alternative to CPAP

 CPAP has long been considered the gold standard of treatment for sleep apnea, and in advanced cases and for those patients with central sleep apnea, CPAP therapy or surgical correction may be the ideal treatment.
 Unfortunately, many patients are diagnosed as being CPAP intolerant.
-The CPAP systems use a face mask covering the mouth and/or nose that forces air into the throat and lungs.
-These systems can be loud and many people are unable to get used to the noises and sensations associated with CPAP treatment.
+The CPAP system uses a face mask covering the nose that forces air into the throat and lungs.
+These systems can be loud, and many people are unable to get used to the noises and sensations associated with them.
 For those patients who suffer from loud snoring, mild sleep apnea, and those who are CPAP intolerant, Dr. Jay A. Nelson and his team offer an alternative – oral appliance therapy.
 We can custom fit patients for a number of different oral appliances that adjust the position of the jaw during sleep in order to keep patients’ airways open.
 These appliances are comfortable to wear, easy to remove and clean, compact for easy storage and transportation during travel, and often dramatically increase patients’ treatment compliance.

 Is it Covered by Insurance?

-Typically, we are able to use a patient’s medical insurance to cover oral appliance therapy.
-In recent years, some dental insurance providers have started to include oral appliance therapy for sleep apnea as well.
+Typically, we are able to use a patient’s medical (not dental!) insurance to cover oral appliance therapy.
 Our knowledgeable team will work with you and your insurance providers to maximize coverage.
 We’re happy to process and file claims for most major insurance providers and Medicare.
-We encourage patients from New Tampa and all of Pasco County to contact our Lutz, FL office to find out more or schedule a consultation today.